wikoion/md-optimiser/README.md

 ## Usage

 Import the module as `md_solver` and call `OptimisePlacement`.
-Machine deployments, pods and placement rules are provided as slices.
+Machine Deployment and Pod interfaces exist to allow type flexibility.
+Implement your own types and pass your mds, pods and placement rules as slices.
 Plugin scores allow expressing per‑deployment preferences (higher scores = more preferred).

 ```go
 mds := []md_solver.MachineDeployment{